puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/inject-data-application/define-interdependent-environment-variables.md

 "defined" if it is specified further down the list.
 That is why `UNCHANGED_REFERENCE` fails to resolve `$(PROTOCOL)` in the example above.

-When the environment variable is undefined or only includes some variables, the undefined environment variable is treated as a normal string, such as `UNCHANGED_REFERENCE`.
+When the environment variable is undefined or only includes some variables, the undefined environment variable is treated as a regular string, such as `UNCHANGED_REFERENCE`.
 Note that incorrectly parsed environment variables, in general, will not block the container from starting.

 The `$(VAR_NAME)` syntax can be escaped with a double `$`, ie: `$$(VAR_NAME)`.
 Escaped references are never expanded, regardless of whether the referenced variable